Red Band Society: Broadcast

 The series premiered on September 17, 2014.
 Based on the Catalan drama series Polseres vermelles, the series focuses on a group of teenagers living together as patients in a hospital's pediatric ward.
 On November 26, 2014, it was confirmed the show would stop production after its original 13-episode order, and the show was pulled from the schedule after episode 10.
-On January 13, 2015, it was announced that the show was officially canceled, and the final three episodes of the series would air starting on January 31 and ending on February 7, 2015, with a two-hour finale.
+On January 13, 2015, it was announced that the show was canceled, and the final three episodes of the series would air starting on January 31 and ending on February 7, 2015, with a two-hour finale.

 In Australia, the series premiered on August 26, 2015, on the Seven Network.